 The Importance Of Water Parameters/Water Quality

 Water quality is the most important factor in ensuring a healthy pond particularly if it is stocked with fish but quality is not the same as clarity.
 Just because water appears crystal clear does not guarantee that it is heathy for your koi.
-When it comes to water parameters and quality, you are not going to get any clues simply by looking.
-A bit of science is what you need and the good news is that with today’s readily available and user-friendly Water test kits, it has never been easier to do.
+When it comes to water parameters and quality you are not going to get any clues simply by looking at it A bit of science is what you need and the good news is that with today’s readily available and user friendly Water test kits, it has never been easier to do.

 What to keep an eye on